edwardspec/mediawiki-extension-JsCalendar/README.md

 ### Usage

-EventCalendar expects page titles in the following format in a certain
-namespace:

-    yyyy/mm/dd Event Title

-for example

-    Event:2014/02/14_Synchronous_Hackathon

-Multi-day events can be created by setting up consecutive dates with the same title, like

-    Event:2014/02/14_Synchronous_Hackathon
-    Event:2014/02/15_Synchronous_Hackathon
-    Event:2014/02/16_Synchronous_Hackathon

-where the second and following pages will usually redirect to the first.

-Typical invocation on a page:
+Assuming that event pages are called `Event:Today_in_History/April,_12` (where Event is a namespace), the following wikitext will display a calendar of these events:

     <EventCalendar>
     namespace = Event
     aspectratio = 1.35
+    prefix = Today_in_History/
+    suffix =
+    dateFormat = F_j
     </EventCalendar>

+... here F_j is the format from https://www.php.net/manual/ru/datetime.createfromformat.php - "F" means "name of month", and "j" means "day (with leading zero)".

 `aspectratio` is optional and defaults to 1.6.
 CSS `max-width` is set to 800px and can be overridden in `MediaWiki:Common.css`.

 ### Requirements

+* MediaWiki 1.34
-* MediaWiki 1.22 (will probably work with other versions, comments appreciated)
+* MySQL (not tested with other databases).
-* MySQL (see [#1][4])

 ### Installation

-1. Deploy the files to `extensions/yasec`.
+1. Deploy the files to `extensions/JsCalendar`.
 2. Edit your `LocalSettings.php`:
     * Load the extension:

       ```php
-      include("$IP/extensions/yasec/EventCalendar.php");
+      wfLoadExtension( 'JsCalendar' );
       ```

     * Setup your namespace: